aaizemberg/DOMPERIDOG/app/README.md

 pip install -r requirements.txt
 ```

-Finally, once the requirments are installed, start the API with:
+Finally  once the requirments are installed, outside of the ```./app``` directory, start the API with:

 ```shell
 uvicorn app.main:app
 ```

 The API will serve on port 8000, you can use localhost:8000/docs to interact with it.